iobroker-community-adapters/ioBroker.hikvision-alarmserver/README.md

 ### ioBroker

+#### Network

 In the adapter configuration, select a free port for the adapter to listen on (8089 by default).

+#### Alarm timeout

+Most devices signal an alarm is *active* by constantly sending alert messages.
+These devices never send an *inactive* message.
+Therefore the adapter assumes an alarm is cleared when no message is received after a given period of time.
+Specify that period here (default 5000ms).

 ### On Camera